iRobotEducation/create3_docs/docs/hw/jetson_hookup.md

     - [M3 standoff/spacer x4](https://a.co/d/f1QWGB3)
     - M3 screws

-The [Jetson Orin Nano™ Developer Kit](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-orin/) has a 5.5mm x 2.5mm barrel connector jack for power (9 V to 20 V) and a USB-C® port (J5) for downstream data.<br>
+The [Jetson Orin Nano™ Developer Kit](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-orin/) has a 5.5mm x 2.5mm barrel connector jack for power (9 V to 20 V) and a **USB-C® port** for downstream data.<br>
 This can be powered from the unregulated battery port of the Create® 3  adapter board by using a JST-XH female connector to DC barrel plug cable.

 ## NVIDIA® Jetson Xavier NX™ Developer Kit